 Did you know?

-Pitiya was started on the Blogger platform in 2012 and moved to WordPress in 2015’s.
+Pitiya was launched on the Blogger platform in 2012 and later migrated to WordPress in 2015.
 Find the pros and cons of each platform in this article on Blogger vs WordPress for making money.

 Google Sites vs Blogger: Making Money